-The second element of the blessing involves a spoken message — one that is actually put into words.
-In many homes today such words of love and acceptance are seldom received.
-Parents in these homes assume that simply being present communicates the blessing — a tragic misconception.
-A blessing fulfills its purpose only when it is actually verbalized — spoken in person, written down or preferably both.
+Next, the second element involves a spoken message.
+Today, words of love and acceptance are seldom received in many homes.
+Sometimes, parents assume that simply being present communicates the blessing.
+However, a blessing fulfills its purpose only when it is spoken verbally.

 Standing next to me was a third-string player who rarely got into the game.
-I can remember leaning over to him and saying, “Boy, I wish he would get off my case.”
+I can saying, “Boy, I wish he would get off my case.”

 “Don’t say that,” my teammate replied.
 “At least he’s talking to you.
 If he ever stops talking to you, that means he’s given up on you.”

 Within counseling, we see many adults interpret their parents’ silence in exactly that same way.
 Their parents may provide basic needs.
 However, without actual words, there is uncertainty of how much they are valued and accepted.

 To see the blessing grow in the life of a child, we need to verbalize our message.
 Good intentions aside, good words — spoken, written and preferably both — are necessary to communicate genuine acceptance.